Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Windows-EC2/README.md

 * **Number of Instances** will allow you to provision multiple simultaneously.
   > Enter **1** for single instance

-* **Purchasing option** gives you the oppertunity to bid on an instance and provision [spot instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html?icmpid=docs_ec2_console) to reduce compute costs with the trade of flexible around when your applications run and if your applications can be interrupted.
+* **Purchasing option** gives you the opportunity to bid on an instance and provision [spot instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html?icmpid=docs_ec2_console) to reduce compute costs with the trade of flexible around when your applications run and if your applications can be interrupted.
   > Uncheck Spot Instance

 * **Network** defines which VPC your EC2 will reside in.
-This binds the EC2 to the networks assocaited in your virtual private cloud
+This binds the EC2 to the networks associated in your virtual private cloud
   > Select the [Demo-VPC](../VPC/README.MD#VPC)** we created in the VPC module.

 * **Subnet** chooses which network your EC2 will reside in.
-Here is what determins what IP space the Instance will obtain an IP in as well as the routes it has availible to route traffic with the subnet's associated Route Table.
+Here is what determines what IP space the Instance will obtain an IP in as well as the routes it has available to route traffic with the subnet's associated Route Table.
    > Select the **[Client Subnet](../VPC/README.MD#Client-Subnet)** to provision this instance to.

-* **Auto-assign Public IP** applicable for public subnets with a default route through the Internet Gateway allows isntances to be accessed directly with public IPs which are ephemeral.
-These public IP's are associated dynamically with the instance only during up time of the isntance.
+* **Auto-assign Public IP** applicable for public subnets with a default route through the Internet Gateway allows instances to be accessed directly with public IPs which are ephemeral.
+These public IP's are associated dynamically with the instance only during up time of the instance.
 These IP's are released into a pool when the instance is turned off and a new one is associated upon reboot.
 These Public IP's are **NOT** static.
   > Select Enable so we can later RDP into this VM and access it directly via the public IP.

 * **Domain Join Directory** enables you to join your instance to a directory you've defined in [AWS Directory Service](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/what_is.html) which is similar to Microsoft Active Directory.
 It gives you a single sign-on and centralized management experience across a network of Windows instances.
-  > Select None for our usecase
+  > Select None for our use case

-* **IAM Role** as discussed earlier is for [Identiy Access Management](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html?icmpid=docs_ec2_console).
+* **IAM Role** as discussed earlier is for [Identity Access Management](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html?icmpid=docs_ec2_console).
 For EC2, IAM roles automatically deploys and rotates AWS credentials for you, removing the need to store your AWS access keys with your application to make AWS API calls.
-  > Select None for our usecase
+  > Select None for our use case

-* **Shutdown behaviour** specifies upon shutdown of VM, if the isntance will be stopped or terminated.
+* **Shutdown behavior** specifies upon shutdown of VM, if the instance will be stopped or terminated.
-  > Select Stop** for our useacse
+  > Select Stop** for our use case

 * **Enable termination protection** additionally grants additional layer of verification if the instance is going to be terminated.
 This helps protect against accidental termination.
-  > Uncheck Protect against accidental termination for our usecase.
+  > Uncheck Protect against accidental termination for our use case.

-* **Monitoring** allows AWS to collect logs assocaited with the instance via [Cloud Watch](https://aws.amazon.com/cloudwatch/details/) to collect and track metrics, collect and monitor log files, set alarms, and automatically react to changes in your AWS instances
+* **Monitoring** allows AWS to collect logs associated with the instance via [Cloud Watch](https://aws.amazon.com/cloudwatch/details/) to collect and track metrics, collect and monitor log files, set alarms, and automatically react to changes in your AWS instances
-  > Uncheck Enable CloudWatch detailed monitoring for our usecase.
+  > Uncheck Enable CloudWatch detailed monitoring for our use case.

 * **Tenancy** gives you the option to run your instances on physical servers fully dedicated for your use.
 The use of host tenancy will request to launch instances onto [Dedicated hosts](https://aws.amazon.com/ec2/dedicated-hosts/), while the use of dedicated tenancy will launch instances as [Dedicated instances](https://aws.amazon.com/dedicated-instances/).
 You can launch an instance with a tenancy of host or dedicated into a Dedicated VPC.
-  > Select Shared - Run a shared hardware instance for our usecase
+  > Select Shared - Run a shared hardware instance for our use case

 * **Network Interfaces** by default create a single vNIC for the instance (eth0).
 The first and default interface on the instance is it's "default" [Elastic Network Interface (ENI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html).
-During this step you can specify a static priate IP within the subnet or allow an IP to be allocated based on DHCP.
+During this step you can specify a static private IP within the subnet or allow an IP to be allocated based on DHCP.
-  > Enter 172.16.30.10 under Primary IP but note you can add additional private IPs that the instance can own assocaited with a particular ENI.
+  > Enter 172.16.30.10 under Primary IP but note you can add additional private IPs that the instance can own associated with a particular ENI.
 You will also see later when we deploy NetScaler ADC, we will manage ENI private IPs that will be used as VIPs for Load Balancing.

 ![Windows 2016 EC2 Instance](images/AWS-EC2-wizard-win-3.png)

 ## 4. Next under Add Storage pane, we will associate block volumes to the EC2 Isntances ##

-Here we associate block storage to the instances where all filesystem, OS, and perisstent data will be stored for the EC2 instance.
+Here we associate block storage to the instances where all file system, OS, and persistent data will be stored for the EC2 instance.
 These volumes are known as [EBS volumes](https://aws.amazon.com/ebs/details/) in AWS.
 EBS can be elastic in relation to their storage size, IOPs, and Encryption.
-  > Enter 30GB for size and General Puporse for Volume Type for our use case.
+  > Enter 30GB for size and General Purpose for Volume Type for our use case.

 ![Windows 2016 EC2 Instance](images/AWS-EC2-wizard-win-4.png)